-At the Computing Science Division (CSD), our research addresses:
+At the Computing Science Division (CSD), our research and education address:

-- Optimisation: Models, methods, and tools for the solving of optimisation problems, such as by mathematical programming, constraint programming, and local search.
+- AI and Optimisation: Models, methods, and tools for the solving of optimisation problems, be it by mathematical programming or by AI-based approaches, such as constraint programming and local search.
 Applications arise in many real-world domains in the guise of allocation, packing, planning, routing, and scheduling problems.

 - Data Science: Basic and applied research on the extraction of knowledge from data.
 We develop models, methods, and software combining multilayer networks, temporal and textual information, and imperfect data.
 Applications include the analysis of online political data and the study of online disinformation.